-After another season of great results thus far, where the small Pesarese manufacturer is once again taking their products to the top of the world stage, against the much larger manufacturers and their limitless resources.
-TM Racing have once again taken world championship titles in two separate disciplines and class structures, the E1 Class title at the World Enduro Championship with the 250Fi ENes machine, for its second consecutive year, and, the S1 World Supermoto Championship title with the 450Fi SMX, a multiple time world championship winning machine.
-TM Racing have taken their handcrafted, high specification, high quality and high performance ‘customer’ machines to the top of the most competitive world championships, whilst also adding a multitude of national and domestic results to their tally throughout the TM Racing global network, with both 2-stroke and 4-stroke machines in various disciplines.
+After another season of great results, the small Pesarese manufacturer has once again taken their products to the top of the world stage, against the much larger manufacturers and their limitless resources.
+TM Racing have again taken world championship titles in two separate disciplines and class structures, the E1 Class title at the World Enduro Championship with the 250Fi ENes machine for its second consecutive year, and, the S1 World Supermoto Championship title with the dominant 450Fi SMX, a multiple time world championship winning machine.
+TM Racing have taken their handcrafted, high specification, high quality and high performance ‘customer’ machines to the top of the most competitive World Championships, whilst also adding a multitude of national and domestic results to their tally throughout the TM Racing global network, with both 2-stroke and 4-stroke machines in various disciplines.

 So, what can we expect for the 2017 model range…….

 TM Racing's exceptional quality remains as always, built to perform at a level in standard trim beyond what is the conventional.
-Greater performance throughout, not just in power but in delivery and rideability, improved handling in all terrains with chassis geometry changes' and suspension units, real 'wet' weight reductions with better centralised mass, making some of the lightest 'ready to ride' machines in their class.
+Greater performance throughout, not just in power, but in delivery and rideability, alongside improved handling in all terrains with new chassis geometry changes' and suspension units.
+Combined with real 'wet' weight reductions with better centralised mass, making some of the lightest 'ready to ride' machines in their class.
 True performers, race bikes built to race from the offset, what we all expect from a racing machine.